 SELF DEFENSE WORKSHOP (LEVEL 1) with B-Fit Founder, JOEY REID

 The function of this seminar is to teach the most effective means of defending against some of the more common types of attacks.
 This is a basics level seminar and so it is open to everyone, you do not need to have any background in martial arts nor do you need to have a high level of fitness.
-Women, men and children are welcome.
+All ages are welcome.